 These aren’t your grandma’s compression tights.
 Available for both men and women, these compression garments have strategically-placed pockets for provided ice inserts.
 You can choose from tights, socks, shorts or sleeves, depending on where you need the support.
 Performance and recovery in a single garment—provided you aren’t too sore to wrestle it on.

 Want to recover like a pro?
-From Kobe to LeBron, Adrian Peterson to Lindsey Vonn, many pro athletes rely on Hyperice’s line of ice compression wearables.
-With versions for elbows and shoulders, knees and backs, these wraps combine the benefits of cold therapy and compression to relieve muscles and aid their recovery.
-Hyperice’s patented tech creates a layer of ice that hugs the skin, providing targeted, uniform cooling to the treatment area.
+From Kobe to LeBron, Adrian Peterson to Lindsey Vonn, many pro athletes rely on Hyperice’s line of hot and cold compression wearables.
+These wraps combine the benefits of cold therapy, heat therapy, and compression to relieve muscles and aid their recovery.

 TREATMENT: ROLLING THERAPY